nareshmaharaj-consultant/aerospike_udf/README.md

 end
 ```

-In the application code we are calling the same in ```class RunnableReaderFilter```
-and filtering on country regardless.
+In the application we are filtering on country regardless.
 Finally we call the method ```getAggregateQueryFilterResult(...)```
-that will return our filtered aggregated data.
-It is worth noting that currently you cannot supply
+which returns the filtered aggregated data.
+It is worth noting that currently you **cannot** use
 an Aerospike Expression to do this.

 ```java